 - Official Transcripts (Undergraduate/Graduate) with a GPA of 3.0 or higher on a 4.0 scale.
 (Students with a GPA below 3.0 may apply for conditional admission).

 - A minimum of a baccalaureate degree (4+2) or completion of the first three years of an approved 3+2 Pre-Athletic Training Concentration AND the following prerequisites (taken within the past 5 years) earning "C" or better:

 - Anatomy & Physiology I with lab (3-4 credits)

 - Anatomy & Physiology II with lab (3-4 credits)

 - Kinesiology or Biomechanics (3-4 credits)

 - Psychology (3 credits; introductory, developmental or abnormal)

 - Medical Terminology (at least 1 credit)

-- Two letters of recommendation.
+- Two letters of reference:

 For more information on the Athletic Training graduate program, please visit SRU Athletic Training's About the Graduate Program page.